jamesrom/jamesrom.github.io/README.md

 Visit [The Button Monitor](http://jamesrom.github.io)

 ## News
+- You can now mouse over bars to see stats
 - WebSocket URL tokens are now fetched and shouldn't expire.
 Thanks to @lezed1
 - Use mouse wheel to zoom.
 Thanks to @MiestrSpounk